 Victims of domestic violence

-In general terms, to access the RAI the applicant will need to comply with the following requisites:
+In general terms, to access the RAI the applicant will need to meet the following requirements:

-Not being entitled to any other contributory or unemployment subsidy.
+Not entitled to any other contributory or unemployment subsidy.

-Lack of income, of any kind and on a monthly basis is less than the 75% of the minimum income (Salario Mínimo Interprofesional).
-This amount should be calculated dividing the family income among its members.
-In the case of victims of domestic violence, the income of their partners won’t be taken into account.
+Your monthly income, of any kind is less than the 75% of the minimum income (Salario Mínimo Interprofesional).
+This is calculated by dividing the family income rate by its members.
+In the case of victims of domestic violence, the income of their partners is not taken into account.

-To not perceive a non-contributory disability benefit, and if you do, suspend it while receiving the RAI.
+You do not receive a non-contributory disability benefit, and if you do, suspend it while receiving the RAI.

 Depending on whether you are a long term unemployed, disabled, returned migrant or victim of domestic violence, there are an extra set of requisites to apply for the RAI.
 You can check them at this website.
 Applying for the unemployment benefits During the previous COVID-19 restrictions, it was possible to formalise a provisional application online by sending an online form to the SEPE.
 In case further information or documentation is required, the SEPE may contact you by phone or e-mail.
 If you have a Digital Certificate or Cl@ve, you can also present your application through this website.
 You will need to select the benefit you want to apply for in the menu and follow the instructions in your screen.

 Before you go!
 We absolutely depend upon the vital support of people like you to ensure that our services are freely available for everyone who needs help.